parallelwindfarms/parareal/paper/paper.md

 ## Input/Output in OpenFOAM

-We define a `Vector` as an object that stores the complete state of the simulation at any given time.
 OpenFOAM nativelly stores this information as a set of files on a folder structure.
+We dealt with this by defining a `Vector` as an object that stores the complete state of the simulation at any given time, together with a set of operations (sum, subtraction, ...) required by the Parareal algorithm[^3].

 OpenFOAM supports two types of direct output.
 One is an ASCII format with a syntax inherited from C. The other is the same ASCII format, but with larger data blocks replaced by binary blobs.

-We chose to manage IO around the binary file format of OpenFOAM.
 We developed a Python module for parsing the ASCII component of these files and have efficient memory mapped access to the binary field values inside.
 Our module is general enough to be able to tackle generic parsing problems, and we published it independently [@byteparsing2021].

-Apart from loading OpenFOAM data into memory, we also need to be able to add and subtract vectors.
-The class `Vector` takes care of all of this in a practical manner[^3].

 ## More details